aws-controllers-k8s/community/docs/content/docs/user-docs/field-export.md

 1. Create a new S3 bucket called `doc-example-bucket`
 1. Create a `ConfigMap` called `application-user-data-cm`
-1. Create a `FieldExport` called `export-user-data-bucket` that will export the `.status.location` path from the bucket into the config map
+1. Create a `FieldExport` called `export-user-data-bucket` that will export the `.status.location` path from the bucket into the ConfigMap

 After the reconciler has created the bucket, the `application-user-data-cm` `ConfigMap` looks like the following: